datajerk/ctf-write-ups/faustctf2021/treasury/README.md

 Without understanding exactly how this hack worked, mitigation was going to be a bit crude.

-First we changed the service to listen to port `6790` vs. the original `6789`, then simply ran:
+First we changed the service to listen to port `6790` from the original `6789`, then simply ran:

 ```
 socat -ls tcp6-listen:6789,reuseaddr,fork system:/srv/treasury/fuckyou.sh